 3M™ N95 Respirators

 Note that to be really efficient, those masks should be used and worn properly to ensure a good "fit" with the face.
-You can refer to this page from Singapore goverment from a simple but good explanation on wearing N95 masks.
+You can refer to this page from Singapore government from a simple but good explanation on wearing N95 masks.
+Other more complete explanations are also available from the Centers for Disease Control and Prevention of the U.S. Department of Health & Human Services.

 3M™ Aura™ Particulate Respirators